KL-DL-ML/federated-learning-autoencoder-anomaly-detection/README.md

 python3 preprocess.py ENERGY
 ```

-To use S-G filter on which dataset, using the command
+To use SG filter on dataset, using the command
 ```bash
 python3 preprocess.py ENERGY --filter
 ```